 - Install light switches at both bottom and top of stairways

-> - Night-lights are useful when you need to move around at night like going to the bathroom in the wee hours of 4am.
-You do not want to trip over something on the floor!
+- Night-lights are useful when you need to move around at night like going to the bathroom.

-> - Emergency lights will be handy when there is an electrical blackout and should be fixed along the stairways, kitchen and exit doors
+- Emergency lights will be handy when there is an electrical blackout.
+It must be fixed at the stairways, kitchen, and exit doors

-> - Lastly, install a sufficient number of windows to bring in natural lights into the house.
+- Lastly, install a sufficient number of windows to bring in natural lights into the house.
 As people get older, the benefits of sunlight therapy are tremendous as it is a cure for depression in old people.
 It is also a source of vitamin D, important for better absorption of calcium.
 Sunlight can also be brought into your house through glass doors and skylights

 If you suffer from a backache, you will know how painful it can be by just bending over to switch on your computer or any other electrical items.